Page Links: First Previous 1 2 3 Next Last Index Page

 NEW DELHI, June 15 (Xinhua) -- India's federal civil aviation minister Ram Mohan Naidu Kinjarapu Saturday said keeping in view the utmost seriousness of the incident, another high-level committee has been formed to probe the deadly plane crash in the western state of Gujarat.

 The committee, according to Kinjarapu, will be headed by the home secretary and will submit its report in three months.
 If the aviation minister understood his portfolio he would know that the AAIB and DGCA are the accountable and responsible agencies here.
 Watch carefully.
-Subjects: AAIB (All) DGCA EAFR 3 users liked this post. |
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): AAIB (All) DGCA EAFR ICAO |

 Icarus2001

-2025-06-21T01:26:00 permalink Post: 11907434 |
+June 21, 2025, 01:26:00 GMT permalink Post: 11907434 |

 I view the MCAS events (personally) as 80% training/ORM/MX/ reaction and 20% hardware/Boeing failure (don`t mean to be callous or judgmental; Lord knows I`ve made my mistakes and am lucky to still be on the planet).
 While it`s culpable that Boeing never mentioned it (and that`s way wrong) it really didn`t differ from any other runaway trim scenario.